ShoCremers/DL_project/docs/README.md

 ```

  #### Regularisation
-Two regularization techniques were used during the training.
+Two regularisation techniques were used during the training.
 One was the addition of the noise on the LSTM weights and biases.
 Gaussian noise with mean of 0 and standard deviation of 0.01 was added to make the model more robust from the noise in the data.
 The following shows the implementation of weight noise in the model.

 ```
 def add_noise_to_weights(self):